HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>

 Our brains consist of billions of neurons connected together via axons.
 Neurons transfer information in the form of electric signals.
 A neuron receives an electric signal as input through the movement of some chemicals from the synapse of the axon of the sending neuron to the synapse on the dendrites of the receiving neuron.
-A nneuron only fires if the signal it receives exceeds a certain threshold.
+A neuron only fires if the signal it receives exceeds a certain threshold.

 <br/>
 <br/>